david672orford/tech-for-teaching/stock-material/index.md

 * [Librestock](https://librestock.com/)
 	--Search dozens of free stock photo sites at once
 * [Creative Commons Image Search](https://search.creativecommons.org/)
-	--Search for images with a [Creative Commons](https://creativecommons.org/) license on various websites.
-You can choose limit your search to the more permissive licenses, if you wish.
+	--Search the internet for images with a [Creative Commons](https://creativecommons.org/) license.
+If you wish, you can limit your search to the more permissive licenses.
 * [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)
 	--Collection of images, sounds, and video collected for use in Wikipedia and other projects